 “How many gas stations are in the United States?”

-This is one of an infinite number of seemingly random questions an interviewer might throw out during a meeting.
+This is one of a vast number of seemingly random questions an interviewer might throw out during a meeting.
 If they seem nonsensical and irrelevant, it’s because they are.

-I call these “MBA Bullshit Questions,” because at some point the interviewer read a book or took a Management class where he or she got the idea that if an interviewee is asked a left-field question like this, the way they answer it reveals something important about how they think and approach problems.
+I call these “MBA Bullshit Questions” because at some point in life the interviewer read a book or took a Management class where he or she bought into the idea that if an interviewee is asked a left-field question like this, the way they answer it reveals something important about how they think and approach problems.

 Your answers to these trivia questions can’t really help you get the job, but they can hurt your chances if your responses aren't to the interviewer’s liking.
 Come off as uninformed, flustered, too sure of yourself, not sure enough, etc., and that’s one more reason to turn you down.

 Also, consider this - if a potential employer is playing these kinds of games with you during the interview, imagine what spending 40-60 hours a week working for them will be like if they do hire you.